sertit/sertit-utils/README.md

 An HTML documentation is provided to document the code.
 It can be found in `docs`.
-To consult it, just open the `index.html` file in a web browser (you need first to clone this project) To generate the HTML documentation, just type `pdoc sentineldownload -o docs\html -f --html`
+To consult it, just open the `index.html` file in a web browser (you need first to clone this project) To generate the HTML documentation, just type `pdoc sertit_utils -o docs\html -f --html`

 ## CORE
 ### File